 Once the subfloor is ready, you stick tile to the floor using mortar.
 Place spacers in between tiles so that you can apply grout between them.
 You will then apply and clean off the grout, which can prove to be a very messy process.

-Tile will have to be cut throughout installation, and you will need to do this using a wet tile saw.
+You will have to cut tile throughout the installation, and you will need to do this using a wet tile saw.
 These saws can be expensive, although renting one from a home improvement store can cut down on cost.
 While cutting, tiles can chip, crack, or break, resulting in the need for more tiles to finish the job.

 While it isn’t impossible for someone inexperienced in flooring installation to install tile flooring, it’s important to note that this job can be very tedious and time-consuming.
 If done improperly, tiles can break and you will need to pry them up and replace them.
 This is why most homeowners opt to hire a professional.